aleksha/data-analysis-tutorial/session-0/README.md

   * [Operations with trees/chains](https://lhcb.github.io/ostap-tutorials/getting-started/Trees.html)
   * [Persistency](https://lhcb.github.io/ostap-tutorials/getting-started/DBASE.html)

+Note, that there is a copy of this tutorial pages here.
+This is kindly allowed by Ivan Belyaev (Ostap's daddy).

 ## LaTeX

 **LaTeX** -  is a document preparation system.
 When writing, the writer uses plain text.
 The writer uses markup tagging conventions to define the general structure of a document (such as article, book, and letter), to stylise text throughout a document (such as bold and italics), and to add citations and cross-references.